As you become a more serious grower, the bulk of your work will be on plant training.

 If you are thinking of trying LST for your grow, do this process once a week.
 Find the tallest shoots of growth, and bend them over and tie them down.

 When you go to flower, you will have lots of colas producing big, dense flowers!
+Learn more about this technique in our complete guide to low stress training.

 No-technique training is a very similar form of training to LST.
 It is a great option for new growers, because it isn’t very complicated and allows you to dip your toes in the water essentially.